Tourachev/cook.io/README.md

 - Create a shopping cart based on the recipes you have saved.

 # What is done
+- Design done.
 - Boilerplate created.
-- Design done.

-# In production
-- Database design.
+- Registration and Authentication
+- Recipes are pulled correctly from DB
+- Recipe Creation Form Done